tomaz-suller/PoliLEG/README.md

-Simplified, monocycle version of the LEGv8 processor designed by the Department of Computer and Digital Systems Engineering (PCS) at Escoal Politécnica da Universidade de São Paulo (Poli-USP) and implemented in VHDL for Digital Systems II (PCS3225) in 2021.
+Simplified, monocycle version of the LEGv8 processor designed by the Department of Computer and Digital Systems Engineering (PCS) at Escola Politécnica da Universidade de São Paulo (Poli-USP) and implemented in VHDL for Digital Systems II (PCS3225) in 2021.